- Applications close

 This PhD project addresses these issues by exploring new methods for the participatory visualisation of smart city data, which at the same time employ good data practices that embed privacy-by-design and autonomy-by-design principles for future-proof smart cities.
 The project recognises that urban data and spatial information in the digital age has the potential to make our cities more liveable, sustainable, and equitable.
 Yet this potential can only be realised if the social licence to operate a smart city is underpinned by good data practices.
 The proposal’s focus on data ethics is a fundamental imperative underpinning all of Value Australia’s work.
 Therefore, this PhD scholarship will tackle specific spatial data research challenges around smart city data analytics, participatory visualisation, data ethics, and integrity.

-The scholarship is suited for future research domestic or international students interested in Interaction Design, Human-Computer Interaction & Data Visualisation and Carrying out applied design-led research, situated within the Creative Industries Faculty and the QUT Design Lab.
+The scholarship is suited for future research domestic or international students interested in Interaction Design, Human-Computer Interaction and Data Visualisation and Carrying out applied design-led research, situated within the Creative Industries Faculty and the QUT Design Lab.

 About Value Australia